danielbryantuk/hoverfly-blog/README.md

 Boom!
 We can no longer test our microservice due to the dependency on macroservice HTTP endpoint for downstream communication.

-## Let’s introduce some API simulation...
+## Let’s introduce some API simulation with Hoverfly...

 Shut everything down, and start the monolith again